gchure/phd/src/chapter_04/section_08_temperature.md

 (A) The fold-change in gene expression for growth in glucose supplemented medium at 32$^\circ$ C (left) and 42$^\circ$ C (right).
 Points and errors correspond to the mean and standard error of five biological replicates.
-Predictions of the fold-change are shwon without correcting for temperature (purple), with multiplicative scaling (orange), and with an entropic penalty (grey).
+Predictions of the fold-change are shown without correcting for temperature (purple), with multiplicative scaling (orange), and with an entropic penalty (grey).
 The width of the prediction of the entropic penalty is the 95\% credible region.
 (B) Predicted and observed shifts in the free energy  for growth in glucose medium